jeyakumar-optisol/paypay-currency-conversion/README.md

 4. Data module - contains dependency injection and repository of the application
 5. Domain module - contains contract, interface, model, enum of the application
 6. Resources - the place for all the image files and fonts of the application
-7. BuildSrc - Kotlin DSL build source have implemented to list the libraries used within the Blix application
+7. BuildSrc - Kotlin DSL build source have implemented to list the libraries used within the Paypay application
 8. Architecture - MVVM with Clean Architecture should have to be followed with Multimodule for app extensibility in future
 9. Code Inspection - **Sonarqube** are tool to inspect the code and prevent memory leaks and help to identify security leaks, **Kotlin Lint** should